-This is a new course that provides a broad overview of current technology, economics and policy challenges in communications, emphasizing the "why" and "how", as well as historical connections.
-The course will rely on primary materials (published papers, technical reports, laws and regulations) and draw heavily on the diverse experiences of the students in the class, whose active participation is expected.
+This course provides a broad overview of current technology, economics and policy challenges in communications, emphasizing the "why" and "how", as well as historical connections.
+The course will rely on primary materials (published papers, white papers, technical reports, laws and regulations) and draw heavily on the diverse experiences of the students in the class, whose active participation is expected.

 The class will attempt to provide a broad international perspective, with special emphasis on the United States, Canada and Europe.

 Topics will include:

 (Some topics may be omitted depending on time available and class interests.)

 The class sessions will combine instructor lectures, guest lectures and discussions.